trigosec/secure-product-model/assets/icons/README.md

 - **Better UX**: Users can quickly identify asset categories at a glance
 - **Scalability**: Easy to add new assets while maintaining color consistency
 - **Accessibility**: Colors chosen for good contrast and color-blind accessibility
+- **Graceful Degradation**: Missing icons automatically fall back to broken.svg with warnings

-This approach provides clear visual categorization while allowing each asset to have its own unique icon design.
+This approach provides clear visual categorization while allowing each asset to have its own unique icon design, with a robust fallback system for missing assets.